 10. Perform the herbal enema known as Dashamula Basti.

-For those looking for a more intense cleanse than simply a mono-diet, the herbal enema is a great tool for this.
-Dashamul Basti is extremely beneficial for clearing out the colon while reducing Vata, as you administer these grounding herbs directly into the colon.
-This is one of the five main cleansing therapies of the traditional Ayurvedic cleanse known as Pacha Karma, and is a must for any serious Fall cleanse.
-Since this is a more “invasive” therapy, it is recommended to have guidance from a knowledgeable practitioner during this therapy.
+For those looking for a more intense cleanse than a mono-diet, an herbal enema (Basti) is a great tool for this.
+Dashamul Basti is extremely beneficial for clearing out the colon while simultaneously reducing Vata.
+This is one of the five main cleansing therapies of the traditional Ayurvedic cleanse known as Pancha Karma, and is a must for any serious fall cleanse.
+Since this is a more involved therapy, it is recommended to have guidance from a knowledgeable practitioner during this therapy (if you are a newbie).

-Rejuvenation therapy is an essential part of any post-cleanse, but even more so for the Fall season to avoid Vata imbalance.
+Rejuvenation therapy is an essential part of any post-cleanse, but even more so for the fall season to avoid Vata imbalance.
 A cleanse is basically an intelligent (hopefully) way to deplete the body.
-Therefore, the week after the cleanse the energy will still be low, and both food and activity should be greatly monitored and added in carefully.
-While this is occurring, the anabolic cleansing therapies should begin to be replaced with more healthy catabolic rejuvenation measures.
-This includes diet, lifestyle and herbal medicine that are considered rasayana (aka rejuvenative) such as Rasayana Ghrita.
+Therefore, the week after the cleanse, the energy will still be low, and both food and activity should be greatly monitored and slowly added in carefully.
+While this is occurring, the anabolic (reducing) cleansing therapies should begin to be replaced with more healthy catabolic (building) rejuvenation measures.
+This includes diet, lifestyle, and herbal medicine that are considered rasayana (aka rejuvenative), such as taking Rasayana Ghrita (Rejuvenation Ghee), eating Rejuvenation Kitchari, and taking the Rejuvenating Ojas Drink.

 Click here for more information on How to Perform Rejuvenation Therapy.